Why do we self-sabotage?

 My immediate thought was, “Oh come on, it really wasn’t that bad.”

 When I recently shared my abuse to a woman who had been sexually abused, she simply thought what I experienced was horrible.
 Yet, I think what she went through was worse.
 Again, my thought was, “But, it wasn’t that bad.”

 So my question is: why do we keep minimizing our abuse?

 I’ve reflected on this, I think the reason is that the abusers, and people who protect the abusers, tell us “it wasn’t that bad.”

 Well, it was that bad.
 Me witnessing a live animal tortured was that bad.
 Having my life threatened, was that bad.
 Being held against my will with spitting, tickling and constraint were that bad.
 My parents ignoring the bullying was that bad.

 Don’t minimize your pain.
 Don’t listen to those who say “Get over it.
 It wasn’t that bad.”

-If you would like to read my story, please fill out the form.
-The book will be available soon.
+If you would like to read my story, I have republished the book.
+The book is now available.